-This page provides information for NSW RFS staff and volunteers about the Service’s response to Novel Coronavirus.
+This page provides information for NSW RFS staff and volunteers.
+For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
 This page will be updated as information changes.

 This information was last updated on 31 August 2020.